Cerebellar Exam

 What is a Cerebellar Exam?

 A Cerebellar Exam is a comprehensive and specialized physical examination targeted specifically at the cerebellum — an integral brain region located at the posterior end.
-The cerebellum holds significant responsibilities in the body, especially in managing voluntary motor movements, maintaining balance, overseeing coordination, and facilitating motor learning.
-It's a powerhouse of the nervous system, the smooth operator that ensures our movements are fluid and precise and our posture remains steady.

 You can also gain deeper insights through Carepatron's explainer video below.

-How does this Cerebellar Exam work?
+How does this Cerebellar Exam template work?

-Step 1: Patient Preparation
+Step 1: Patient preparation

-Step 2: Execution of Tests
+Step 2: Execution of tests

 Step 3: Interpretation